- Deflation is much less talked about than inflation, leaving many to wonder what deflation is.

 - Deflation has two major causes: an increase in supply and a decrease in demand.

-While inflation may be talked about regularly in this country, rarely does the discussion turn to deflation.
-That leaves many wondering what deflation actually is and whether it is good or bad for the economy.
+While inflation may be talked about regularly in the United States, rarely does the discussion turn to deflation.
+That leaves many people wondering what deflation actually is and whether it is good or bad for the economy.

-Deflation is when the prices of good and services fall; giving consumers more purchasing power because the money they have can now buy more than it previously could.
-Deflation is the opposite of inflation, which is the rate at which the cost of goods and services rise over time.
-When inflation rises, the value of the dollar goes down because consumers aren't able to buy as much as they previously could.
+Deflation is when the prices of goods and services fall.
+This gives consumers more purchasing power because the money they have can now buy more than it previously could.
+Deflation is the opposite of inflation, which is the rate at which the costs of goods and services rises over time.
+When inflation rises, the value of the dollar goes down because consumers cannot buy as much as they previously could.

-Similarly to how inflation is calculated, deflation is measured by the Consumer Price Index.
+Similarly to how inflation is calculated, deflation is measured by the consumer price index.
 Deflation technically occurs when inflation rates dip below 0 percent.
-When inflation rates are dropping but still are above zero, disinflation – not deflation – is occurring.
+When inflation rates drop but they are still above zero, disinflation – not deflation – occurs.

 The effects of deflation

 While a drop in prices might seem like a good thing, lengthy periods of deflation are, in most cases, bad for an economy.
 One of the largest economic impacts of a deflationary period is decreased business revenues.
 Because prices are forced down, the amount of money each business makes also takes a dive.
 The drop in revenue then leads to salary cuts and job losses.